 Like that, I was off in search of a charger for my bro.
 This is not really happening.

 Before I knew it, I was signed up for fiber-optic.
 How did I get sold by a door to door salesman?
 In retrospect, I think there were a few things that worked flawlessly in his favor:

 1. Timing was everything.

 If my kid was crying, If I was looking at a P&L, or any number of other things were distracting me, I am closing the door before he’s got the first sentence done.
 This happened the week before with Salesman #1.
 Truth: there’s not much you can do about timing (except try again at another time).

-2. Keep it colloquial.
+2. Keep it conversational.

 The casual tone broke down my barriers to the sale.
 There were quick stories about how he drove to New York from LA.
 He repeatedly insisted I didn’t need to sign up.
 Everything felt like we were sharing a beer at the bar.
 Heck, he gave me his personal cell number at the end in case anything went wrong.
 Net takeaway: People buy from folks they trust (and would share a beer with).

-3. Have an irresistible, can’t-lose value proposition.
+3. Have a compelling, can’t-lose value proposition.